British Land

-The British Land Company Public Limited Company is one of the largest property development and investment companies in the United Kingdom.
+The British Land Company Plc is one of the largest property development and investment companies in the United Kingdom.
 The firm became a real estate investment trust when REITs were introduced in the UK in January 2007.
-It is headquartered in London, England and is a founding member of the European Public Real Estate Association.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+It is headquartered in London, England, and is a founding member of the European Public Real Estate Association.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.